Challenges

 Heather Profitability and environmental impact assessment

-Feeding livestock on plants rich in plant secondary metabolites is one of the strategies that has been researched as part of the basket of options available for sustainable parasite control, to minimise the environmental impact.
+Feeding livestock on plants rich in plant secondary metabolites is one of the strategies that has been researched as part of the range of options available for sustainable parasite control, to minimise the environmental impact.
 To improve the uptake of such measures and motivate farmers and businesses to change their practices, we propose a cost-benefit analysis to assess the profitability, sustainability, and scalability of some of the alternative measures.

 Anthelmintics and the environment study